Civ13/civ13-wiki/wiki/Civilizations_and_Nomads.md

 The environment lives and breathes, and will be the single biggest factor that influences your life\!

-Each map has one or more different biomes.
+Each map has either a single biome or several different ones.

 There are seasons of the year, effects of which are different in every biome.
 Some biomes have four seasons, while others have only two.